MBeshVignesh/AI-Financial-Data-Validation-Engine/README.md

 - The target zone is simulated locally and does not connect to real ADLS storage.
 - The RAG layer requires the local Nomic embedding stack to load successfully.
 If `sentence-transformers`, `einops`, model files, or persistent Chroma storage are not available, indexing will fail and should be fixed before validation.
+- The prompt box in the Streamlit UI is currently a dimension/retrieval hint, not a full natural-language rule planner.
+It can influence dimension selection and explanation wording, but it does not invent new validation rules.
 - Streamlit and pytest are declared dependencies but may need installation in your local environment before running the UI or tests.
 - Rollup preservation is currently focused on account totals rather than numeric balance reconciliation.
-- The MVP assumes a consistent extract layout; broader workbook variability would need additional schema detection rules.
+- The MVP assumes a reasonably consistent extract layout; broader workbook variability would need additional schema detection rules.
+- Screenshot files are referenced in `docs/images/` and need to be added there for README image rendering.

 ## Testing